Shopping in Berlin

 While prices in the multinational stores are in line with the rest of Europe, there are plenty of bargains to be found in independent emporiums and markets, where the only thing more satisfying than picking up a €15 outfit is being able to drink a sensibly priced beer as you peruse the wares.
 Now that's what we call shopping.

-If you’re sick of looking at price tags, head to Garage (Ahorn-Strasse 2) where you can buy clothes by the kilo.
+If you're sick of looking at price tags, head to Garage (Ahornstraße 2) where you can buy clothes by the kilo.
 But have a close look at the quality of the clothes.

 Markets abound in Berlin.
-The best known are Flohmarkt am Mauerpark and Flohmarkt am Arkonaplatz, both on Sundays in Prenzlauer Berg.
+The best known are Flohmarkt am Mauerpark and Flohmarkt am Arkonaplatz, both open on Sundays in Prenzlauer Berg.
+Flohmarkt am Mauerpark also hosts karaoke sessions during the summer months.

-One of the biggest flea markets in Berlin with a long tradition is the Trödel- und Kunstmarkt in the Straße des 17.
-Juni.
+Trödel-und Kunstmarkt (Address: Str. des 17.
+Juni) is one of the biggest flea markets in Berlin with a long tradition.
 The market is open every Saturday and Sunday.

 Shops in Berlin are generally open Monday to Saturday 0800/0900 to 2000.
 Almost everything is closed on Sunday, except on open for business Sundays.

-Visitors from outside the EU can reclaim a portion of that on goods worth over 25 Euros.
+Visitors from outside the EU who are visiting for three months or less can reclaim a portion of that on goods worth over 25 Euros.
 Berlin shops displaying the 'TAX-FREE' sign issue a receipt that, when stamped by customs, can be redeemed at a tax-free reimbursement office.